 Reading time matters whether you are trying to make money from Medium directly from getting paid for the writing, or you’re going to use Medium to drive traffic to a website or promote your expertise/services.
 The more attention you can get, the better.

-This means working on having snappy headlines to catch attention, a solid first paragraph that will draw readers in, and then being able to quickly show authority and value.
 If you can show early and often you know how to tell a story with words, then you’re going to get a lot more out of the Medium platform.

 You’re also going to see much larger and more consistent direct payments from writing.

 Bonus payments actually are a thing on Medium.
 Sometimes when someone writes a really outstanding article, the human editors behind Medium want to reward it.
 There aren’t a lot of clear guidelines on what constitutes a bonus payment.

 The feeling is that there isn’t a clear system or set in stone set of standards.
 But sometimes a bonus payment is given to an article that an editor or reviewer finds particularly outstanding.

 These bonus payments on Medium are generally $100 flat from what most writers report who have received them.